brhanuhailu/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 An application file is the term used to describe a file that a program puts on a computer after it gets installed

 A database is an organized collection of structured information, or data, typically stored electronically in a computer system.
+Load Balancer refers to efficiently distributing incoming network traffic across a group of backend servers, also known as a server farm or server pool.

+SSH, also known as Secure Shell or Secure Socket Shell, is a network protocol that gives users, particularly system administrators, a secure way to access a computer over an unsecured network.

+firewall is a network security device that monitors incoming and outgoing network traffic and permits or blocks data packets based on a set of security